urbandroid-team/dont-kill-my-app/_vendors/nokia.md

 ~~What this non-standard app does is every process gets killed after 20 minutes regardless it is actually supposed to be running and doing a useful job for the user.
 Also alarms are not triggered.
 The aim is apparently to save your battery by rendering tracking apps and other apps that use background processing useless.~~

-~~Moreover even 3rd party user visible alarms (alarm clock alarms) are not triggering properly on Nokia as foreground services cannot be started from background on Nokia.
+~~Moreover even third-party user visible alarms (alarm clock alarms) are not triggering properly on Nokia as foreground services cannot be started from background on Nokia.
 This is a serious issue unparalleled to any other vendor.
 We did not yet find a workaround for this :(.
-3rd party alarms clock / calendars etc... won't be realiable on Nokia.~~
+3rd party alarms clock / calendars etc… won't be realiable on Nokia.~~

 ~~You can read more on this issue here: